 - a.
-Meets any of the following criteria: - is over 800 metres above sea level or; - lies more than three hours travelling time from a road which can take an ordinary road-going ambulance or a building which is occupied (such as a farm) or another means of calling help (such as a telephone box), or: - contains an element of mountainous steep ground (routes or areas where the average person would need to regularly use their hands at least for balance if not for actual progress.
-This excludes climbing activities but may include areas where ropes are used for confidence and security.)
+Meets any of the following criteria: - is over 800 metres above sea level or: - lies more than three hours travelling time from a road which can take an ordinary road-going ambulance or a building which is occupied (such as a farm) or another means of calling help (such as a telephone box), or: - has steep slopes or rocky terrain, where a slip may result in a fall (routes or areas where the average person would need to regularly use their hands at least for balance if not for actual progress.
+This excludes the planned use of ropes but ropes may be used to give confidence, or in an emergency situation.
+This also excludes climbing activities.